Wondering how to create a Certificate of Authority on Ubuntu 20.04?

-- First, you need to make a “vars” file in the new PKI directory.
+- First, you must make a “vars” file in the new PKI directory.
 After making it, you will populate it with default values.
 You will do this using the following command.

 - You can use any text editor instead of nano to create and save the “vars” file.

-- Once you open the vars file, you need to fill it with the default values.
-You can use the below-given template and fill the values according to your needs.
+- Once you open the vars file, you must fill it with the default values.
+You can use the below-given template and fill in the values according to your needs.

 After doing this, save the file.
 Now you can create your CAs.

 - To create your CA, run the following command:

 When you run this command, you will see a few lines regarding the OpenSSL version.

 - You should receive a request to enter a password to access the new CA you are building.
 After this, you will need to confirm the Common Name to create the CA. The CN is used to name the system that is using the CA. The software also suggests its own CN.
 It’s your choice which CN you want to keep.